johnglenn/TweetStreamCruncher/README.md

 In my testing on my laptop with a 1000x load multiple (aka: 10x the real-time tweet volume on Twitter), the system was able to process 2.5 million tweets in 90 seconds while consuming a relatively stable 120 MB of memory and trending around 30% CPU utilization.
 An initial backlog of over 1,500 parsing tasks built up while the runtime was optimizing the execution of the JSON parser.
 However, the bottleneck was eliminated after 15 - 20 seconds and did not reappear.

 Running under 2000x load, memory utilization was between 180 - 220 MB with very frequent garbage collection.
 After processing 5 million tweets in 90 seconds, the non-blocking statistics building had a noticeable delay of at least 1 second.
 I am satisfied with the performance and stability of the system.
-Many of the enhancements required to operate at the 1000x to 2000x load level are detailed in the future work section of this readme.

 # Customization
 The ITweetSamplerService allows a custom StatisticsReportingIntervalInSeconds and ErrorHandler to be configured on the service.
 The structure is in place to inject dependencies from a DI container.